outmoded/hapijs.com/lib/tutorials/en_US/logging.md

 There are two nearly identical logging methods, [`server.log(tags, [data, [timestamp]])`](/api#-serverlogtags-data-timestamp), and [`request.log(tags, [data])`](https://hapijs.com/api#-requestlogtags-data), which are to be called whenever you want to log an event in your application.
 You'll want to call `request.log()` whenever in the context of a request, such as in a route handler, request lifecycle extension or authentication scheme.
 You'll want to use `server.log()` everywhere else, where you have no specific request in scope, for instance, just after your server has started or inside a plugin's `register()` method.

 They both accept the same first two parameters.
-They are, `tags`, `data`.
+They are, `tags` and `data`.

 `tags` is a string or array of strings used to briefly identify the event.
 Think of them like log levels, but far more expressive.
 For example, you could tag an error retrieving data from your database like the following: